Tips for Hanging Pictures

-I am honored to be sponsored by Printography today to share with you my Tips for Hanging Pictures.
-I received a beautiful bamboo mount 8X8 photo of my daughter the other day.
-I chose this picture because it sums up her age at this moment in time… mismatched clothes because she has to pick out her own, messy hair because she won’t let me put it in pig tails anymore, and arms raised with a huge smile so happy for her new found independence.
+Today to share with you my tips for hanging pictures and art.
+I received a beautiful bamboo mount 8X8 photo of my daughter.
+I love this picture because it sums up her personality… mismatched clothes because she has to pick out her own, messy hair because she won’t let me put it in pig tails anymore, and arms raised with a huge smile so happy for her new found independence.
 She’s such a ham!

 Anyway, I wanted to create a photo gallery way of family photos.
 I did a black and white photo gallery and my new bamboo mounted photo of Mia is an awesome pop of color.